 - This is such a festive dessert, I can’t get over it.
 All the spices in the crust complement one another beautifully.
 The filling has a hint of lemon flavouring but it isn’t overwhelming because I wanted the focus, of course, to be on the gingerbread.
 If you are sick of your old dessert staples for the holiday season then this would be an amazing one to change the old favourites up with.
 I think this cheesecake has a strong possibility of becoming a new holiday fav.

 - You don’t need a big piece of this vegan gingerbread cheesecake to be satisfied.
 Especially if you follow suit and make it in an 8″ springform pan.
 The cheesecake fills the pan up to the top so that each piece is loaded with the vegan gingerbread crust as well as the creamy lemony filling.

-- This baked ginger cheesecake is gluten free, dairy free, egg free, vegan and it tastes so legit.
+- This baked vegan cheesecake is gluten free, dairy free, egg free and it tastes so legit.
 It is not nut-free but we can’t win in all the categories, unfortunately.
 But for those gluten free and dairy free people out there, I’ve got you covered.
 I love digging into this vegan Christmas dessert knowing I won’t feel gross after.
 It’s made with clean ingredients that are able to keep this dessert free from many things that some bellies just can’t handle.